Lemon Law in Tennessee

 You should contact the manufacturer of the vehicle through certified mail with information about your possible lemon.
 If they can't repair your vehicle within 10 days, you must begin the informal dispute procedure provided by the manufacturer (if they provide one) before your vehicle is replaced or your money is refunded.

 If you think you have a lemon, you can contact a Lemon Law attorney to begin formal legal action.
 Report it as soon as you can within 1 year from the date of delivery of the vehicle or the beginning of the warranty term.

-You can initiate a lawsuit within one year from when you purchase your vehicle or it's delivered to you; or within six months of when your warranty has expired (this doesn't include extended warranties), whichever is the later date.
+You can initiate a lawsuit within 1 year from when you purchase your vehicle or it's delivered to you; or within 6 months of when your warranty has expired (this doesn't include extended warranties), whichever is the later date.
 You should consult your attorney before your time expires, to preserve your rights.